moris071651/flappy-dino/README.md

 | Jump         | SPACE |
 | Pause        | p     |

-## How To Download It And Start Playing It?
+## How To Download It And Become Addicted To It?
 Copy the repo locally and start the [dino](dino.py) file.